zedlopez/inf7/README.md

 inf7 init "Astounding Journey"
 ```

-This will create "Astounding Journey.materials" with Release and Extensions subdircetories and "Astounding Journey.inform" containing Settings.plist, uuid.txt, an empty Build directory, and a Source directory containing a story.ni file with the project name as its title and the author from the inf7.yml config file.
+This will create "Astounding Journey.materials" with Release and Extensions subdirectories and "Astounding Journey.inform" containing Settings.plist, uuid.txt, an empty Build directory, and a Source directory containing a story.ni file with the project name as its title and the author from the inf7.yml config file.
 The author can be changed on the command-line (any of setup's relevant config items may be specified on the init command-line and will persist as that project's settings).

 You may specify the name with .inform, but you don't have to.

-inf7 should work seamlessly with projects created by the IDE; the converse should be true as well (though of course if your most recent compilation was with the IDE, inf7's rewritten Project Index will be out of date).

 ```
 inf7 init "Astounding Journey.inform"
 ```

+inf7 should work seamlessly with projects created by the IDE; the converse should be true as well (though of course if your most recent compilation was with the IDE, inf7's rewritten Project Index will be out of date).

 ### --top and --git